holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 Some algorithms require to store auxiliary information (e.g. weights, scores) to the nodes of a suffix tree.
 To attain this goal SeqAn provides so-called property maps, simple Strings of a property type.
 Before storing a property value, these strings must first be resized with :dox:`Index#resizeVertexMap resizeVertexMap`.
-The property value can then be assigned or retrieved via seqan:Function.assignProperty or seqan:Function.getProperty, seqan:Function.property.
+The property value can then be assigned or retrieved via :dox:`VSTreeIterator#assignProperty assignProperty` :dox:`VSTreeIterator#getProperty getProperty`, or `:dox:VSTreeIterator#property property`.
-It is recommended to call :dox:`Index#resizeVertexMap resizeVertexMap` prior to every call of seqan:Function.assignProperty to ensure that the property map has sufficient size.
+It is recommended to call :dox:`Index#resizeVertexMap resizeVertexMap` prior to every call of :dox:`VSTreeIterator#assignProperty assignProperty` to ensure that the property map has sufficient size.
 The following example iterates over all nodes in preorder dfs and recursively assigns the node depth to each node.
 First we create a :dox:`String` of ``int`` to store the node depth for each suffix tree node.